Estimated reading time: 3 minutes

 Consider Starting with a Heads of Agreement

 Before signing the final deal, partners should draft a Heads of Agreement.
-This non-binding document outlines the main terms of the future partnership.
+This non-binding document outlines the main terms of the future relationship.
 It helps align expectations and speeds up the contract process.

 Once finalized, it leads to a more structured and successful business partnership agreement.